WesternGamer/CustomLoadingBackgrounds/README.md

 -`MainMenuOverlay`: This overlay shows up in the main menu when `true`.
 It is faint lines that go across the screen.
 -`MainMenuOverlay2`: This overlay also shows up in the main menu when `true`.
 It is more visble than `MainMenuOverlay`.
 It is blue bordered squares with fading at the edges of the overlay.
 Overlays over `MainMenuOverlay`.
 -`LoadingScreenOverlay`: This overlay shows up in the loading menu when `true`.
 It is the same overlay as `MainMenuOverlay`.

-## Manual Plugin Installation With PluginLoader

-WARNING: Use this only if you could not get the normal plugin installation to work in anyway.
-Local plugins can be dangerous because these plugins are not checked by the authors of PluginLoader and you may accidentally run a virus or malware.
-USE AT YOUR OWN RISK.

-If you need you install manually for any reason, here are the steps to install the plugin manually:

-1. Click on this link to download the plugin directly: https://github.com/WesternGamer/CustomLoadingBackgrounds/releases/download/v1.2.0/CustomScreenBackgrounds.dll

-2. The browser that you are using may say that the plugin is dangerous.
-Click keep to keep the plugin.
-It may be hidden so you may need to click the arrow or dots next to the downloaded plugin.

-3. Go to your downloads folder and find the plugin file called `CustomScreenBackgrounds.dll`.

-4. Right click and the file and click cut.

-5. Now open Steam and go to your Steam library.

-6. Right click Space Engineers in the list to the left.

-7. Click properties.

-9. Go to Local Files and click Browse.

-10. Click on the Bin64 folder and then the Plugins folder.

-11. Right click in the empty space in the folder and click paste.

-12. Right click on the file you just pasted and click properties.

-13. At the bottom, click unblock then Apply.
-You can now close the window.

-15. Start Space Engineers and go to the plugins menu from the main menu and select `CustomScreenBackgrounds.dll`.
-Click Apply and you will be asked to restart the game.
-Click Yes to restart the game and you done!